phys201/multstars/README.md

 # multstars

-A package for parameter estimation of stellar multiplicity properties OR?
-A package built to infer and identify multiplicity trends in the Robo-AO M-dwarf multiplicity survey through identifying distributions towards equal-mass binaries and how mass ratios vary with separation.
+A package built to infer and identify trends in the projected semi-major axes of binaries in the Robo-AO M-dwarf multiplicity survey.